NDI Public Policy Agenda

 HUD Family Self-Sufficiency Program

-Establish, by Executive Order, an Interagency Federal Task Force on Economic Empowerment for youth and working age-adults with disabilities to identify barriers and propose solutions to federal policies that create disincentives to work, saving and asset- building.
+Establish, by Executive Order, an Interagency Federal Task Force on Economic Empowerment for working age-individuals with disabilities to identify barriers and propose solutions to federal policies that create disincentives to work, saving and asset-building.

-The current rules of eligibility for SSI and/or SSDI create disincentives to work, saving, and building assets.
+The current rules of eligibility for SSI and/or SSDI creative disincentives to work, saving, and building assets.
+Current utilization of work incentives including the Ticket to Work program is low with limited awareness and understanding by beneficiaries.

 - Reform asset limits to determine eligibility under SSI and Medicaid, as well as exclude as assets all restricted savings vehicle such as IRAs, 401(k) and 529 plans.

-- Encourage the expansion of Plans for Achieving Self-Support (PASS) and similar tools to foster focused asset development and financial planning among the 12 million+ recipients of SSI and SSDI in an effort to help design, customize and accomplish financial goals on an annual basis based upon individual needs and preferences.
+- Encourage the expansion of Plans for Achieving Self-Support (PASS) and similar tools to foster focused asset development and financial planning among the more than 12 million recipients of SSI and SSDI in an effort to help design, customize and accomplish financial goals on an annual basis based upon individual needs and preferences

 - Offer all SSI and/or SSDI recipients access to financial coaching and links to resources to improve their financial capability and plan for a better economic future.

-- Make SSA Benefits and Work Incentive advisement services a part of the Workforce Development system, since many work oriented SSA beneficiaries access the services of America’s Job Centers.
+- Make SSA Benefits and Work Incentive advisement services a part of the Workforce Development system, since many work oriented SSA beneficiaries access the services of America’s Job Centers and there is an increasing number who are becoming Employment Networks (ENs).

 - Amend the Workforce Investment Act to require all American Job Centers to offer financial education programs in collaboration with Treasury, the FDIC, and the Consumer Financial Protection Bureau (CFPB).